rumbarum/dot-files/READ.md

 # dot-files
-This repository contains private develpe setting of Bareum Han, Backend developer, wish to make better wordl through wed technology.
+This repository contains private develpe setting of Bareum Han, Backend developer, wish to make better world through web technology.

 This repo has .zshrc. and will have more.